ConsenSysMesh/Fae/docs/Specification.md

   Transaction
   {
     source :: Text,
+    calls :: [Text],
+    creates :: [Text],
     extra :: [(Text, Text)],
     signature :: Signature
   }
 ```

 The `source` is executed as described in [Smart Contracts](#smart-contracts).
-It must define a function `tx`, which takes no arguments (except for reward
+It must define a value `tx`, whose type is analogous to a `Contract` taking no
-transactions) and is allowed to return any type.
-The implementation may make
-these return values available externally for informational purposes.
+arguments (see [Storage](#storage)).
+The contract's return value may be used by
+the implementation as a kind of return status for the transaction.

+The `calls` and `creates` fields specify the exact entry IDs that are,
+respectively, called and created by the transaction contract.
+These IDs are
+used to construct the actual `Contract` that is called in the transaction.
+The
+purpose of this stricture is to prevent the transaction author from maliciously
+embedding expensive code in the definition of the entry IDs.
+These two fields
+must be given as lists of *literals* in the transaction as it is transmitted
+throughout the network.

 The `extra` field is an associative list each entry of which contains module
 names and associated files (e.g. Haskell interface files) facilitating the
 exposure of an API for the products of the transaction in that language; see
 [Source modules](#source-modules).

-The `signature` includes both of the other fields.
+The `signature` includes all of the other fields.
 The `Signature` type must
 support retrieval of the public key from a signature; the one corresponding to
 the `signature` is called the *transaction key*.
 The implementation should
 establish constraints on the acceptable transaction keys that make it difficult